Electric Skateboard Basics: Batteries

-Batteries are one of the most important components of electric skateboard, which is closely related to the speed and range.
+Batteries is one of the most important components to electric skateboard, which is closely related to the speed and range.
 It’s also the most dangerous parts.
 It could lead to battery bursting due to improper use or poor quality.
 So for the sake of the skater’s safety, it’s essential to know a bit more about batteries.
 Let’s get started.

 Main battery terms